linkerd/linkerd2/TEST.md

 - The `kubectl` CLI has been configured to talk to that Kubernetes cluster
 - The namespace where the tests will install Linkerd does not already exist;
   by default the namespace `l5d-integration` is used
-- The repo's Go dependencies have been downloaded by running `bin/dep ensure`

 ## Running tests